Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

+where $R_{10} := e^{-i q_c \phi_m}$.
 This is analogous to the PZW transformation between the charge (Coulomb)-gauge and the flux (multipolar)-gauge.

-Note that within the above derivation we have adopted a passive view of rotations within the operator algebra, by which we mean that the same Hamiltonian has been expressed in terms of alternative canonical operators that belong to different gauges.
-Equivalently, we may adopt an active perspective as in previous sections, whereby the Hamiltonian $H$ is actively rotated using gauge-fixing transformations yielding new Hamiltonians which are all expressed in terms of the same canonical operators.
-The extension to arbitrary gauges is straightforward via the the gauge-fixing transformation
+Note that within the above derivation we have adopted a passive view of rotations within the operator algebra (see Sec.~\ref{active}) , by which we mean that the same Hamiltonian has been expressed in terms of alternative canonical operators that belong to different gauges.
+Equivalently, we may adopt an active perspective as in previous sections, whereby the Hamiltonian $H$ is actively rotated using gauge fixing transformations yielding new Hamiltonians which are all expressed in terms of the same canonical operators.
+The extension to arbitrary gauges is straightforward via the the gauge fixing transformation $R_{\alpha\alpha'} := e^{-i(\alpha-\alpha') q_c \phi_m}$.
 We note that gauges specified by $\alpha\neq 0,\,1$ do not correspond to a definite specification of one of the nodes within Fig.~\ref{circ} as possessing the ground flux $\phi_g=0$.
 Instead the ground flux is specified as some combination of the fluxes associated with the three nodes.

+The basic non-linear element in superconducting circuits is the Josephson junction \cite{josephson_possible_1962}.
+These junctions are typically realised using two conducting materials separated by a thin gap of insulator.
+Quantum mechanically, electron tunnelling across the junction is possible, with the tunnelling charge flowing in units of Cooper pairs as $Q=2qN$ where $N$ denotes the number of Cooper pairs on one side of the junction.
+The junction Hamiltonian is